GufNZ/jai/README.md

 	It also defines `printStats(*BucketAllocator, compact=false)` that can then print the stats.
 	This is useful if you want to initialise to a configuration that allocates no more than it needs to for example.
 	Defaults to `false`.

+- `ALLOW_OVERFLOW`:
+	If `true`, an attempt to allocate what would go into a certain sized bucket is allowed to overflow to the next size up if there are no entries left.
+	This continues until a successful allocation or we run out of sizes to try.
+	Defaults to `true`.

 ### Example:
 The usual pattern for use would be something like: